Skip to content

 Capture LLM call spans

-This instrumentor creates only the graph-level and node-level spans described above.
+This instrumentor only creates the graph-level and node-level spans above.
 It does not create spans for LLM calls.
 To get LLM spans (model, token usage, tool calls, etc.) as children of the node span that runs the LLM:

-• Use provider-specific instrumentors (OpenAI, Bedrock, etc.) instead of or alongside LangChain, depending on your stack.
+• Or use provider-specific instrumentors (OpenAI, Bedrock, etc.) instead of or alongside LangChain.

 Install and activate the extra instrumentor(s) you need.
 The same tracer provider can be passed to all of them.
-LLM spans appear under the correct node span because the node span is set as the active span while the node runs.
+LLM spans will appear under the correct node span because the node span is set as the current span while the node runs.

 Uninstrument